arifekrem/arifekrem/README.md

   * I'm a 3rd year Computer Science student @ Toronto Metropolitan University.
   * I love automation, coding, problem-solving and learning new skills and implement them to solve different challenges.

-- Below are the repositories that I used throughout my CS journey while learning different `Python`, `Java`.
+- Below are the repositories that I used throughout my CS journey while learning different languages such as `Python`, `Java`.

   | Repository Name | Description  |
   | ------ | ------ |